lennarddaw/Sentinel-AI/README.md

-# 🛡️ Sentinel-AI
+# Sentinel-AI

-**Sentinel-AI** is a modular open-source toolkit for detecting, preventing, and understanding misuse in generative AI systems.
+** Sentinel-AI** is a modular open-source toolkit for detecting, preventing, and understanding misuse in generative AI systems.
 It is designed for developers, researchers, and digital rights advocates focused on AI safety, robustness, and transparency.

 > 🔬 Modules include data poisoning detection, bias analysis, and prompt injection defense.

 ---

-## 📦 Features
+## Features

-- ✅ **Poison Detection** – Identify outliers in structured datasets (CSV)
+- ** Poison Detection** – Identify outliers in structured datasets (CSV)
-- ⚖️ **Bias Analysis** – Analyze and quantify representation and skew in data *(coming soon)*
+- ** Bias Analysis** – Analyze and quantify representation and skew in data *(coming soon)*
-- 🧠 **Prompt Security** – Detect prompt injection and insecure model outputs *(in development)*
+- **Prompt Security** – Detect prompt injection and insecure model outputs *(in development)*
-- 📊 CLI & Python API for flexible integration
+- CLI & Python API for flexible integration
-- 🔒 Privacy-first, no data ever leaves your machine
+- Privacy-first, no data ever leaves your machine

 ---

-## 📁 Project Structure
+## Project Structure

 sentinel-ai/
 ├── sentinel_ai/